faizan4devloper/band-landing-page/README.md

   background-color: red; /* Red color for the laser cursor */
   border-radius: 50%; /* Make it a circle */
   pointer-events: none;
+  z-index: 1500;
   display: none; /* Hide cursor by default */
-  z-index: 1500;
 }

-/* Optional: You can add styles for the maximized image */ .maximizedImage {
-  width: 77%;
-  height: 100%;
-  object-fit: contain;
-  z-index: 1200;
-}
+.laserCursorEnabled .laserCursor {
+  display: block; /* Ensure the laser cursor is visible when enabled */ }